• Home Page

 Despite her big black eyes that bewitch you

-Is the girl still a virgin?
+Would the girl be still a virgin?

-When she moves I see mountains and marvels
+When her moves make me see mountains and marvels

 Under her skirt with colors of the rainbow